Vector Search Usage¶

 Documents ingested successfully.

 --persist-path option specifies the path to persist the vector store.
 The default is different for each vector store.
-For Chroma, the default is ./chroma.
+For LanceDB, the default is ./lancedb.

 To use a different path from the default, run the following command: